Installing TOTAL FAQ

 What system requirements do I need to meet to install TOTAL?

-TOTAL requires at least 750 MB to run on your computer.
+TOTAL requires Microsoft Windows and at least 750 MB of hard drive space to run on your computer.
 We suggest an additional 10 MB per report at minimum.
 Click here for more on our hardware guidelines.

 Do I need internet access to use TOTAL?

 You don't need to be connected to the internet to open TOTAL.
 However, full functionality depends on a steady internet connection.
 Report delivery, syncing TOTAL for Mobile, USPS conversion, downloading maps, and other features all require internet access.